 Parking at Lake Louise has become a growing concern year after year, and finding a spot without waking up at the crack of dawn can be challenging for visitors in the summer.

-For visitors who want to see Lake Louise in the summer without the hassle of parking, the best option is to take advantage of the Lake Louise Shuttle.
+For visitors who want to see Lake Louise in the summer without the hassle of parking or paying for an expensive tour, the best option is to take advantage of the Lake Louise Shuttle.
 The Lake Louise shuttle is an excellent option for any park visitor with Lake Louise and Moraine Lake on their Banff itinerary.

 When Do Shuttle Reservations Open for Lake Louise?

-Reservations for 40% of the operating season will open now.
-The remaining 60% will be released on a rolling window at 8 am, 48 hours before departure throughout the season.
-The shuttle service to the lakes starts at 6:30 am, and at 6:30 am last return bus departs from the lakes to the parking lot at 7:30 pm.
+Reservations for 40% of the operating season will open during this time.
+The remaining 60% will be released on a rolling window at 8:00 a.m., 48 hours before departure throughout the season.
+The shuttle service to the lakes operates every 30 minutes from 6:30 a.m. to 6:00 p.m., and the last return bus departs from the lakes to the parking lot at 7:30 p.m.

-Parks Canada changes these times throughout the season.
-We try to keep this article as updated as possible, but it's always important to check when the last bus time is.
+Parks Canada changes these times slightly throughout the season.
+We try to keep this article as updated as possible, but it’s always important to check the last bus time.

 What Are the Lake Louise Shuttle Times?

-The Lake Louise Shuttle will run from May 19 to October 9, every 20 minutes from 6:30 am – 6:30 am.
-The last return shuttle from Lake Louise to the Park and Ride Lot will be at 7:30 pm.
+The Lake Louise Shuttle will run from May 17 to October 14, 2025, every 30 minutes from 6:30 a.m. to 6:00 p.m.
+The last return shuttle from Lake Louise to the Park and Ride Lot will be at 7:30 p.m.
+Keep in mind that this is different from the Moraine Lake Shuttle, which begins operations on June 1st.
+It’s not possible to access Moraine Lake via vehicle before June 1st.

 How Do I Book My Lake Louise Shuttle Reservation?